 The bch community looks at the algo change just like how the useful idiots of Coretards looked at the capacity increase back then.
 We'll see where this attitude leads...

-Changing the algo is not conceivable for BCH.
-Getting consensus would be impossible. (context: Just fixing the DAA reads like a civil war story.)
-Build better faster on new turf.
+(context: Just fixing the DAA reads like a civil war story.)

 Is there a known way to prevent ASICs from being made?
 I know Monero is trying by frequently changing or randomizing the algorithm itself, but there is still the problem of pools.